Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 • cable quality and length;

-The efficiency of your work depends on the nuances.
-Practice first on training plates, the skill of a quality cut will come very soon.
+The effectiveness of your work depends on the nuances.
+Practice first on training slabs, the skill of high-quality cutting will come very soon.

 comments powered by HyperComments

-Diamond cutting blades have been developed to work on all stone-like materials: concrete, ceramic tiles, bricks, natural and artificial stone.
+Diamond cutting blades have been designed to work with all stone-like materials: concrete, ceramic tiles, brick, natural and artificial stone.

-A disc for concrete is used as a working part of a hand tool: grinders, wall chasers, concrete and asphalt petrol cutters, as well as stationary stone-cutting machines.
-In the construction market, the most popular manufacturers of diamond wheels are Bosh, Cedima, Husqvarna, Dronco, Norton, Luga-Nova, etc.
+The concrete disc is used as the working part of hand tools: grinders, wall chasers, concrete and asphalt gas cutters, as well as stationary stone-cutting machines.
+The most popular manufacturers of diamond wheels in the construction market are: Bosh, Cedima, Husqvarna, Dronco, Norton, Luga-Nova, etc.

 Production, design features and purpose

-This consumable has the form of a metal disk, on the edges of which diamond cutters are welded or soldered.
-These elements are produced from ground industrial diamonds and a metal binder, by pressing.
-The circle itself is made from a durable variety of tool steel.
+This consumable material has the form of a metal disk, onto the edges of which diamond cutters are welded or soldered.
+These elements are produced from ground industrial diamonds and metal binder using the pressing method.
+The circle itself is made from a durable type of tool steel.

 Note!

-The main advantages of this material are its durability and high rates of work.
+The main advantages of this material are its durability and high speed of work.

-Diamond blades for cutting concrete are much more efficient than abrasive counterparts.
+Diamond blades for cutting concrete are much more effective than their abrasive counterparts.

-They remain sharp for a long time and provide the desired depth of cut.
+They remain sharp for a long time and provide the required cutting depth.

 Making circles

-1. Particles of industrial diamonds are pressed into special shapes in a metal binder (steel, titanium, various alloys).
-In this case, diamonds are used that have different quality and sizes.
+1. Particles of industrial diamonds are pressed into special shapes into a metal binder (steel, titanium, various alloys).
+In this case, diamonds with different quality and sizes.

-2. By varying the quality characteristics of diamonds, their concentration, the components of the binder and the shape of the disk, it is possible to produce disks of the desired grade.
+2. By varying the quality characteristics of diamonds, their concentration, binder components and disc shape, it is possible to produce discs of the desired brand.

-1. The sectors are fixed on a metal base by laser welding (for dry cutting wheels) or silver soldering (for wet cutting wheels).
+1. The sectors are fixed to a metal base using laser welding (for dry cutting wheels) or soldering using silver (for wet cutting wheels).

-2. The melting of silver is carried out at a temperature regime of 650/700 °.
-This makes it possible to produce high quality diamond segments.
+2. Melting of silver is carried out at temperatures of 650/700°.
+This makes it possible to produce high-quality diamond segments.

-3. At this stage cutting part disk is a blank, and cannot cut materials.
+3. At this stage cutting part The disk is a blank and cannot cut materials.

-5. Leading disc manufacturers have invented new technology fixation, which is called "HDS" (English - "high density sintred"), i.e. - powder soldering with a high degree of density.
+5. Leading disk manufacturers have invented new technology fixation, which is called “HDS” (English – “high density sintred”), i.e. — powder soldering with a high degree of density.
 This method significantly increased the quality of disk segments.
-Similar circles can be used for dry cutting.
+Similar wheels can be used for dry cutting.

 1. To ensure effective work, the cutting edges of the wheel are sharpened with ceramic sharpeners.
 This is done so that the first diamond particles are visible.

-2. Now the product is ready for use.
+2. The product is now ready for use.

 3. The direction of the factory opening of the disk determines its position on the tool shaft.
-Leading manufacturers are doing the right thing by indicating the direction of the circle with arrows on it.
+Leading manufacturers do the right thing by indicating the direction of movement of the circle with arrows on it.

-1. Segment discs for dry cutting.
+1. Segment wheels for dry cutting.
 On their body, the incisors are arranged in sectors.
 There are slits between them.
-They serve to relieve tension incisors, better heat and waste removal, linear expansion of the disk.
+They serve to relieve stress on the incisors, better remove heat and work waste, and linearly expand the disc.

 Note!

-Technological slots can end with bores along the radius.
+Technological slots can end in radius with borings.

-They more effectively redistribute impact-type loads during operation, relieving overvoltage of the wheel body.
+They more effectively redistribute shock-type loads during operation, relieving overstresses on the wheel body.

-1. Solid discs(without cutting edge segmentation) for wet cutting.
-They may have holes along their radius in order to evenly distribute the stresses that occur in the cutting part.
-When using such products, the supply of water as a coolant is mandatory.
+1. Solid discs(without segmentation of the working edge) for the wet type of cutting.
+They may have holes along their radius to evenly distribute the stresses occurring in the cutting part.
+When using such products, it is necessary to supply water as a coolant.

-1. grinding wheels, as their name implies, are needed for grinding stone-like surfaces.
-An abrasive diamond layer is applied to them on an annular skirt (“cup”) protruding along the edge of the disk.
+1. Grinding wheels, as their name suggests, are needed for grinding stone-like surfaces.
+The abrasive diamond layer on them is applied to the annular skirt (“cup”) protruding along the edge of the disk.

 Product marking

-Disc markings announce three of their characteristics (in millimeters):
+Disc markings indicate their three characteristics (in millimeters):

 • working diameter;